smashercosmo/escalade/packages/zygote-plugin-active-campaign/README.md

 On the `postInfo` hook
 - Creates/Updates a contact resource
-- Creates/Updates eCommerece customer resource
+- Creates/Updates eCommerce customer resource
 - Creates/Updates order with an abandoned cart flag

 On the `postOrder` hook